tkent-google/explainers/form-sizing.md

 ## Solution

-We propose a new CSS property called `form-sizing` to disable this behavior that is unique to form controls.
+We propose a new CSS property called `field-sizing` to disable this behavior that is unique to form controls.

-`form-sizing: fixed;`
+`field-sizing: fixed;`
 The default value.
 Maintains the current behavior.

-`form-sizing: content;`
+`field-sizing: content;`
 Disables the form control's behavior of retaining a constant size, allowing size determination to be based on the content.

 ## Examples